nikodraca/PostTrends/README.md

 # InStats

+www.instats.ca

-Instagram analytics platform
+Simple Instagram analytics platform.

-Enter a username, receive some interesting stats about posting habits
+Enter a username and quickly receive interesting data about the user's posting habits.

-Data in Python and Flask, using Instagram API.
-Visualization in Chart.JS
+Data anaylsis in Python and Flask, using Instagram API.
+Visualization with Chart.JS, D3.JS.